Are you eligible to apply for the Japanese Government Monbukagakusho (MEXT) Scholarship?

 During your studies in Japan, you must be willing to actively take part in interaction events with local schools and communities to contribute to the strengthening of relationships between your home country and Japan.
 After graduation, you must remain in contact with your university, take part in follow-up surveys and studies, and join in activities conducted by the Japanese diplomatic mission in your home country to promote relations with Japan after returning home.

-Of course, this is unmeasurable, but stating your willingness/excitement to take part in such activities during the application process, where possible, would help you application.
+Of course, this is not measurable, but stating your willingness/excitement to take part in such activities during the application process, where possible, would help you application.

 Scholarship Revocation Criteria

 Any of the following, if discovered during your application or during your scholarship award period, will cause you to lose eligibility, be disqualified from the scholarship, or lose the scholarship in progress (including losing your paid ticket back to your home country).
 Students who have already started receiving the scholarship may be asked to pay back all or part of the stipend received.
 If any of the items below are in question, then MEXT may suspend payment of your stipend until the issue is resolved.